Veterinary Holter and Event Monitoring Costs- through Pet Cardiology

 Use VetWrap or some sort of elastic bandage to secure the wires and the monitor to the patient.
 Make sure it’s not too tight, just enough to hold things in place.
 If you have a vest/sweater, this can be placed over the wrap.

-Please, do not remove the cable from the monitor for any reason.
-If it’s removed incorrectly, it can result in damaging the pins inside the cable which will then have to be replaced at a cost to you of $250.00/cable.
-Also, please do not remove the batteries once the monitoring period is over.
+Please, do not remove the cable or wires from the monitor for any reason.
+If they are removed incorrectly, it can result in damaging the pins inside which will then have to be replaced at a cost to you of $600.00.

 What's involved for you

-• After about 24 hours the Holter can be removed.
+- After 24 hours (or how ever long the monitoring period is) the Holter can be removed.

 What can go wrong?